WuBingzheng/memleax/README.md

 performance impact depends on how often the target program calls memory APIs.
-For example, it impacts lightly to nginx with HTTP, while heavily with HTTPS, because OpenSSL calls malloc seriously.
+For example, it impacts lightly to nginx with HTTP, while heavily with HTTPS, because OpenSSL calls malloc terribly.

 Although performance impact is worthy of consideration, since `memleax` is run to attach the target progress only when you certain it is in memory leak,